Oluwakemi-moyin/capstone_project_customerdata/README.md

    -   11 customers still have active subscription
    -   7 customers finished the tenure of the subscription period of 2022/2023 but are yet to renew subscriptions
    -   4 customers finished the tenure of the subscription period of 2023/2024 but are yet to renew subscriptions
+   -   The East Region is the best region for the Company's services with no cancellation of subscriptions.

 ### Conclusion
 ---

-- Surveys should be carried out to know what customers feel about your brand, where improvements are necessary and why customers are cancelling subscriptions or being dormant with it by not cancelling and it renewing.
+- Surveys should be carried out to know what customers feel about your brand, where improvements are necessary and why customers are cancelling subscriptions or being dormant with it by not cancelling and not renewing.
 - Customer care agents need to reach out to customers(new and old) to followup on subscription renewals and possible discounts.
+- There is need to focus on encouraging current customers to renew their subscriptions and also bring in new customers in the East Region.
+This can be achieved by introducing discounts on subscriptions, lower prices for new     customers for first 1 subscription year, then normal price following that.

 ### Tables